twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.268 - remember the stolen riot gear on ceres, now theres ceres junnkies on eros with the same gear acting as police. p.269-270 - maintainance tunnels are small becasue the original belters were small p.271 - archetypal lense (holden and miller leave)
+p.268 - remember the stolen riot gear on ceres, now theres ceres junnkies on eros with the same gear acting as police. p.269-270 - maintainance tunnels are small becasue the original belters were small p.271 - archetypal lense (holden and miller leave) p.274 - miller and holden dosed with lethal radiation